-This paper deals with one of the central historical themes of the social and economic development of southern Mozambique - that of cross-border migration, and movement to and from South Africa.
+This chapter deals with one of the central historical themes of the social and economic development of southern Mozambique - that of cross-border migration, and movement to and from South Africa.
 The specific focus, however, is on the city of Durban in KwaZulu-Natal.
 The study aims to develop an understanding of how Mozambicans have gravitated towards economic and social opportunities there.

-The research was motivated by a series of questions about how well the numerous, but uncounted, Mozambicans living and working in Durban manage to integrate themselves, economically and socially, into the life of that city, and how long distance traders traveling regularly to and from Mozambique utilize networks created by earlier migrants.
-Arising out of this, what is the nature of the flows of people, goods and resources, both cultural and economic between the two areas?
+The research was motivated by a series of questions about how well the numerous, but uncounted, Mozambicans living and working in Durban manage to integrate themselves, economically and socially, into the life of that city, and how long distance traders travelling regularly to and from Mozambique use networks created by earlier migrants.
+Arising out of this, what is the nature of the flows of people, goods and resources, both cultural and economic, between the two areas?
 Who are these people, and how have the states on both sides of the border attempted to regulate and manage these flows, and to what effect?
 Are these Mozambicans prevented by their lack of formal education and foreign nationality from taking full advantage of the economic opportunities available in Durban, and the social services provided by the state?
-Do they, on the other hand, have some advantages over other foreign migrants from more distant parts of Africa, by virtue of cultural affinities and Mozambique's physical proximity, coupled with the long history
+Do they, on the other hand, have some advantages over other foreign migrants from more distant parts of Africa, by virtue of cultural affinities and Mozambique's physical proximity, coupled with the long history of population movement between the two countries?
+What contribution do they make to the economy of Southern Mozambique and how significant for their families in Mozambique is their economic activity in Durban?
+To what extent do the states on either side of the frontier effectively regulate, facilitate or control this movement, and how do migrants 'negotiate' the presence of these state institutions and their effects on daily living?
+Are the states a resource to be tapped into, or a barrier to be circumvented, as migrants go about securing their livelihoods by various means?